• Home

 What is reinforcement

 Reinforcement is something that your dog perceives as valuable.
 All behaviour reoccurs because it is reinforced in some way.
 Primary Reinforcers—"Primary reinforcers are those with innate reinforcing qualities.
 They are not learned.
 Some examples are Water, food, sleep, shelter, sex, and touch.
 Pleasure is also a primary reinforcer.
 Organisms do not lose their drive for these things. "(Introduction to Psychology – Lindh) Secondary reinforcers—"Secondary reinforcers, also called conditioned reinforcers, do not occur naturally and need to be learned.
 Money is an example of a secondary reinforcer.
 Money helps reinforce behaviours because it can be used to acquire primary reinforcers such as food, clothing, and shelter (among other things)".
 Very Well Mind.
-Your Conditioned Marker works as a secondary reinforcer when paired with multiple primary reinforcers.
-Organisms can lose the drive for secondary reinforcers if they no longer predict the primary ones.
-Charging the marker before a walk or training session is a great way to prevent this.
+A conditioned Marker acts as a secondary reinforcer and when paired with multiple types of reinforcement that your dog finds reinforcing, A well timed marker helps your dog understand what they need to do to get the reinforcers that they want.
 In the real world, multiple reinforcers often compete or work together.
-Understanding and using reinforcement effectively allows us to identify these reinforcers and sometimes even use them to build desirable behaviours or decrease undesirable ones.
+Understanding and using different reinforcement effectively allows us to identify these reinforcers and sometimes even use them to build desirable behaviours or decrease undesirable ones.

 Video can’t be displayed